Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: SU(2) Lattice Yang-Mills

 \subsection{Hardcore gluon approximation}

-To digitally quantum simulate Hamiltonian \eqref{eq:H} is necessary to truncate the infinite local gauge Hilbert space to a finite dimension.
+To digitally quantum simulate Hamiltonian \eqref{eq:H} it is necessary to truncate the infinite local gauge Hilbert space to a finite dimension.
 This can be done at low energies by employing the Quantum Link Model (QLM)~\cite{chandrasekharan1997quantum} formalism, where only a finite set of shells $j$ are considered.
 Basically, a cutoff is chosen for the $\hat E^2$ energy term, and the spin shells $j$ above the cutoff are discarded.
 Our proposal for digital quantum simulation considers a QLM cutoff that includes the $j=0$ and $j=\frac{1}{2}$ shells, that is, the smallest cutoff which allows quarks to form bound states of baryons and mesons.
 In practice in our descriptions we keep all the states that are reachable from the bare vacuum with a single application of $\hat U^{ab}$: in analogy to cold atom physics, we refer to this cutoff strategy as ``hardcore gluons'', and it is a reasonable approximation for strong coupling regimes~\cite{cataldi202321d,rigobello2023hadrons,Yannick_fades_away}.
+Ultimately, this picture describes a 5-dimensional gauge field Hilbert space at each bond, spanned by the link basis set $\{|00\rangle,|\rla\rla\rangle,|\gla\gla\rangle,|\gla\rla\rangle,|\rla\gla\rangle\}$.
+Within this representation it is possible to decompose each gauge field bond into a pair of exotic fermion sub-orbitals (rishons).
+Then, the parallel transporter can be efficiently decomposed as $\hat U^{ab}_{n,n+1}=\frac{1}{\sqrt{2}}(\hat \zeta^a_{n,n+1})_L(\hat \zeta^{b\dagger}_{n,n+1})_R$ where each of the exotic fermions $\hat \zeta^a$ lives on the left (L) and right (R) rishon of the same link, as sketched in the second row of Fig.~\ref{fig:setup}(a).
+Each rishon mode is ultimately 3-dimensional, spanned by the state $|0\rangle = |j=0,m=0\rangle$ with even fermion parity $\langle \hat{P} \rangle =+1$, and the states $|\rla\rangle = |j=\frac{1}{2},m=+\frac{1}{2}\rangle,$ $|\gla\rangle = |j=\frac{1}{2},m=-\frac{1}{2}\rangle$ with odd fermion parity $\langle \hat{P} \rangle=-1$.
+In this representation, the fermion parity on a link becomes an abelian (gauge $\mathbb{Z}_2$) symmetry of the dynamics, which defines the 5-dimensional space.
+By contrast, the matter sites are regular Dirac fermions, thus spanned by the site basis: $|0\rangle$ the fermion vacuum (even fermion parity), $|\rla\rangle = \hat \psi^{\dagger}_{\rla} |0\rangle$ and $|\gla\rangle = \hat \psi^{\dagger}_{\gla} |0\rangle$ singly-occupied states (odd parity), and finally $|d\rangle = \hat \psi^{\dagger}_{\rla} \hat \psi^{\dagger}_{\gla} |0\rangle$ the doubly-occupied state (even).
+We can now fuse together the (R)$_{n-1,n}$ rishon, the matter at site $n$, and the (L)$_{n,n+1}$ rishon into a unique dressed site.
+We now enforce the non-Abelian Gauss' Law of Eq.~\eqref{eq:gauss}, resulting in an effective 6-dimensional gauge-invariant basis for the dressed site defined as the tensor product of the matter field on a lattice site and of the rishon states on its left and right.
+This basis, pictorially sketched in Fig.~\ref{fig:setup}(b), contains only states with even total fermion parity and explicitly reads